amir-hojjati/BuildingAPI/README.md

 ## Overview

-This is a FastAPI-based backend service that manages building limits and height plateaus for different projects.
-It can create, update, delete, and retrieve data for building limits, height plateaus, and their associated splits.
+This FastAPI-based backend service manages the creation, update, retrieval, and deletion of building limits and height plateaus for different projects.
+The API allows users to split building limits according to height plateaus and handle cases where multiple users may attempt to modify the same project concurrently.
+Authe

 ## Features

-- Create a new project with building limits and height plateaus.
+- Create a new project with building limits and height plateaus, and create building limit splits.
 - Update existing projects.
 - Delete a project and all associated data.
 - Retrieve building limits, height plateaus, and splits for a project.
+- The API validates that height plateaus completely cover the building limits.
+If there are gaps, the API raises an error.
+- The API also ensures that height plateaus do not overlap, as overlapping plateaus would be logically incorrect.
+- The API is designed to handle concurrent modifications by different users.
+If two users attempt to modify the same project simultaneously, the API checks for conflicts based on versioning.
+If a conflict is detected, one of the requests will fail with a 409 Conflict error, prompting the user to retry.
+- There is a modest level of input validation.

+### Out of Scope:
+- User authentication
+- Role based access control
+- Full CI/CD pipeline

 ## Setup